electrickite/shibboleth/core/components/shibboleth/docs/readme.txt

 ### Logging In

 Users should see a 'Shibboleth Login' link on the manager login form.
-Clicking this link will direct them to the handler created earlier.
-From there, they will either be logged in if they already have a Shibboleth session, or sent to the identity provider if they do not.
+Clicking this link will direct them to the login handler.
+From there, they will either be logged in if they already have a Shibboleth session or sent to the identity provider if they do not.

 MODX will compare the username provided by Shibboleth against user accounts in its database.
 If the username matches, that user will be logged in.
 If no MDOX